liberland/liberland_substrate/frame/registry/README.md

 to the Registry 3.
 If Entity doesn't need any new registrations, it can call `clear_entity()` which will refund the deposit.
 It doesn't remove the Entity from Registries
-4. When Entity can unregister at any time with `unregister()` call - deposit will be refunded.

 To update data in Registry, Entity has to follow the same path as on first registration.